kineticstoolkit/kineticstoolkit_doc/html/_sources/timeseries_manipulating.md

 markers_copy
 ```

-## Subsetting and merging TimeSeries
+## 📄 Subsetting and merging TimeSeries

-The [](api/ktk.TimeSeries.get_subset.rst) method allows copying a TimeSeries with only a subset of the original TimeSeries.
-For example, in the markers TimeSeries, we may be interested only in the markers `BodyL:AcromionL` and `BodyL:LateralEpicondyleL`.
+The [](api/ktk.TimeSeries.get_subset.rst) method allows copying a TimeSeries with only a subset of the original TimeSeries data.
+For example, in the `markers` TimeSeries, we may be interested only in the markers "BodyL:AcromionL" and "BodyL:LateralEpicondyleL".
 To copy only these markers, we would use:

 ```{code-cell} ipython3
 markers_subset = markers.get_subset(